Visiting Cornwall in Autumn and Winter

 Facinating, revealing and very refreshing.
 A visit to St Austell's famous brewery has it all.

-Award-winning family friendly museum and secret WW2 tunnels.
-Enjoy hands-on exhibitions, live demonstrations every day, museum trails and family-friendly 'make & take' activities.
+Award-winning family-friendly museum and secret underground World War 2 tunnels.
+Enjoy hands-on exhibitions, live demonstrations every day, museum trails and family-friendly things to do.
 Museum cafe and shop are free to visit.
-Discover how the telegraph changed the world and the way we live today.
-Set in beautiful landscaped gardens next to one of Cornwall's best beaches.

-Dramatic coastal iconic attraction with links to the legend of King Arthur.
+Dramatic cliff-top castle with links to the legend of King Arthur.